pattyperron/blockchain_career_blueprint/blockchain_careers.md

 ## Job Responsibilities

-The following section describes the key ideas derived from an analysis of 253 statements of responsibility from 42 job postings:
+The following section describes the key ideas derived from an analysis of 253 statements of responsibility from 42 job postings.

 |Responsibility|Business Role|Architecture Role|Technical Role
 |--------------|-------------|-----------------|--------------|